mtgjson/mtgjson-website/docs/abstract-models/card-types/index.md

 # Card Types

-The Card Types Abstract Model describes other possible sub-types and super-types of a card type.
+The Card Types abstract model describes other possible sub-types and super-types of a card type.

 **Parent file:** [CardTypes](/downloads/all-files/#cardtypes)